abhi03ruchi/PCOS_SCAN/README.md

 ## What Does It Do ?
-Our innovative platform employs advanced machine learning algorithms to analyze and interpret ultrasound data, enabling accurate and early diagnosis of PCOS.
+Our innovative platform employs deep learning algorithms to analyze and interpret ultrasound data, enabling accurate and early diagnosis of PCOS.
 With a commitment to improving women's health, PCOS SCAN offers a user-friendly interface for healthcare professionals, facilitating efficient and reliable detection of PCOS through non-invasive ultrasound imaging.
 The company strives to contribute to early intervention and personalized care in the realm of reproductive health.

-## Backstory: Why We Built This Project
-4 out of 5 of our teammates belong to a women's university, and the one issue all of us face is - finding teammates for participating in hackathons.
-This issue stems from not being able to connect and know about the people we're connected with.
-Connectify was born out of a shared vision to empower and uplift individuals from marginalized genders in the tech community.
-Our team recognized the immense talent and potential within this community, yet also witnessed the systemic barriers and inequalities that hindered their progress.
-We were inspired to create a platform that would break down these barriers, foster collaboration, and provide a space where every voice could be heard and valued.
-With a deep commitment to diversity and inclusivity, we embarked on a journey to revolutionize the hackathon experience and unleash the limitless potential of underrepresented individuals in the world of technology

 # Components of Website